xraySMULu/the-big-squeeze/README.md

 [Chris add a paragraph about accessing data]

 [Madhavi add a paragraph about accessing data]
+* Obtained time-series data in the CSV format from Federal Reserve Economic Data and Kaggle
+* Cleaned the dataset by renaming and filtering the columns.
+* Sliced the dataframe to align the timelines
+* Handled the missing data
+* Normalized the data for comparison.

 [Xavier add a paragraph about accessing data]